How the benefits of invoice finance can help to tackle late payments for your business?

 Late payments are hurting small and medium-sized businesses across the UK, the findings of a new study by BACS payment schemes has found.
 The companies affected are owed a total of around £14bn by their customers which is harming their affordability and ability to grow, expand and meet their liabilities.
+Below, we will look at some of the benefits of invoice finance and why it can so helpful in tackling late payments.

 Why using invoice finance will be a benefit